Post-Flight Airline Surveys: Why They’re Typically Worth Filling Out

 Big picture, the airline industry isn’t exactly known for exceptional customer service, or for investing hugely in customer experience (there are of course exceptions, but I’m painting with a broad brush here).

 That being said, you’d be shocked by how much airline executives care about survey results and net promoter scores, and how much it impacts the direction that things go.
-I really can’t stress enough how important this is to airlines, and how individual department heads are held responsible based on this.
+I really can’t stress enough how important this is to airlines, and how individual department heads are held responsible for the results.

 I’ve had my fair share of conversations with executives in the airline industry over the years, including both on the product and loyalty program side.
 Sometimes they’ll ask for feedback, and after I share my thoughts, they’ll act surprised and say “our survey scores in that area are really great.”